Ghana Country Commercial Guide

 Ghana enjoys a vibrant media, with more than 350 radio stations, 120 television operators, and 250 newspaper and magazine publications.
 Many media outlets have a website and social media presence.

 U.S. companies seeking to do business in Ghana are advised to take a long view, taking time to get to know potential business partners and to develop relationships that go beyond email and texts.
-U.S. companies that can send a representative to visit Ghana and meet potential partners and make site visits will make a favorable impression on potential partners.
+U.S. companies that can send a representative to visit Ghana and meet potential partners and make site visits will make a favorable impression on potential partners, and be more confident that the potential partners are themselves credible and suitable.

 The official language and the language of business is English, which is the primary medium of instruction in all schools.
 Ghanaians speak local languages, as well, and many are conversant in several.

 Ghanaians are known to be very hospitable people.
 They are also very religious, with roughly 95% engaging in an organized religion.
-Approximately 71 percent of the population is Christian, 19 percent is Muslim, 5 percent adheres to indigenous or animistic religious beliefs, and the remaining 5 percent belongs to other religious groups or has no religious beliefs.
+Approximately 71% of the population is Christian, 19% is Muslim, 5% adheres to indigenous or animistic religious beliefs, and the remaining 5% belongs to other religious groups or has no religious beliefs.

 Traditional leaders such as chiefs and queen mothers continue to play an important role in many aspects of daily life, especially in terms of regulating social norms in rural areas and in controlling land and other natural resources.
 Companies may need to develop relationships with traditional leaders, particularly if they are pursuing large projects in the leader’s area of jurisdiction.

-Although there are occasional disagreements in rural areas among ethnic groups, mainly over land ownership or traditional leadership succession, Ghana has enjoyed peaceful transitions of government following elections for decades.
+Although there are occasional disagreements in rural areas among ethnic groups, mainly over land ownership or traditional leadership succession, Ghana has enjoyed peaceful transitions of government following elections for more than three decades.
+Ghana’s 2024 Presidential and Parliamentary elections were largely peaceful and involved a transfer of power from the incumbent New Patriotic Party, which had been in power since 2016, to the National Democratic Congress, which had held the Presidency in the eight years preceding 2016.

 Economy

-According to the Commerce Department’s Bureau of Economic Analysis, the sales and activities of U.S. multinationals in Ghana stood at $3.2 billion in 2020, the last year for which data was reported.
+According to the Commerce Department’s Bureau of Economic Analysis, the annual sales and activities of U.S. multinationals in Ghana stood at $4.7 billion in 2022, the last year for which data was reported.
+In 2023, the U.S. direct investment position in Ghana (outward) was $1.6 billion, a decrease of 2.7% from 2022.

-Ghana’s exports to the United States reached $2.7 billion, ($2.3 billion of which was Ghanaian exports of crude oil to the United States).
-Ghana’s exports also included cocoa bean, paste and butter, apparel, rubber, and cassava.
+Ghana’s exports to the United States totaled $1.2 billion in 2024.
+A great deal of this trade was comprised of Ghanaian exports of crude oil to the United States.
+Ghana’s exports also included: cocoa bean; liquor and butter; apparel; rubber; and cassava.
 Ghana’s top global exports include cocoa, gold, and oil.
-Ghana’s top global export markets include Switzerland (27%), India (15%), South Africa (12%), United States (6%), Germany (6%), China (5%) and Burkina Faso 4%).
+Ghana’s top global export markets include Switzerland (gold and cocoa), United Arab Emirates (gold), South Africa (gold, oil, rubber), China (oil, manganese, aluminum), India (gold), Canada (oil and cocoa), Netherlands (cocoa, shea), Burkina Faso (various), Brazil (oil and cocoa), and the United States (cocoa, oil, rubber, lead).

 Further, Ghana’s services imports and exports have grown exponentially in recent years.
 Ghana’s growth in imports of services has been one of the fastest in Sub Saharan Africa.
-Ghana imported $12 billion in all types of services from the world in 2020 and exported approximately $9 billion in the same year.
-This growth is led by imports of business services, a category that includes computer and related services, as well as architectural/engineering, legal, accountancy and advertising services.
+In 2020 (the latest year for which data is available), Ghana imported $12 billion in all types of services from the world and exported approximately $9 billion the same year.
+This growth is led by imports of business services, a category that includes computer and related services as well as architectural/engineering, legal, accountancy and advertising services.
 Inward travel/tourism as well as freight services are other growth areas.

 Precise statistics showing the U.S. proportion of Ghana’s $12 billion in services imports are not available.
 However, U.S. companies play a very significant role in Ghana’s services sector.
 There is a strong presence of U.S. ICT services providers in the market (see ICT section).
 The number of Ghanaians studying in the United States is growing (an educational export for the United States).
 Finally, U.S. providers of financial services, express delivery, logistics, consultancy/legal services, and companies providing services to Ghana’s oil and gas and mining sectors play a prominent role and contribute to U.S. services exports to Ghana.